Updated: 4 days ago

 Keeping up with maintenance and addressing issues quickly will benefit you in many ways: it builds trust and confidence with your tenants, saves time on repairs, and reduces downtime of equipment.
 Additionally, this is a great marketing tool.
 Tenants are happy to share when they have great experiences and will be confident recommending your property to their friends and family.
 Knowing that the Landlord/Owner takes great care of the property is an excellent selling feature.

 Find creative ways to engage your tenants during their renewal.
 Be open to trying things out of the box.
 For example, if your tenant has outgrown their unit and you are unable to offer a larger unit, try to find a creative way to add storage solutions with shelving or built-ins to help alleviate this concern.

 This brings us back to the communication item discussed earlier.
 Having a great relationship with your tenant will oftentimes give you insight into their pain points.
 Being able to quickly respond with a solution will help you reduce your vacancy and keep your tenant a bit longer.

 Being able to master the art of keeping great tenants is key to being successful in the real estate and property management business.
-Happy Tenants, paying rent on time is the epitome of what we hope for as a Property Manager.
-It certainly is the goal when we enter the real estate investment business as Landlord.
+Happy Tenants, paying rent on time is the epitome of what we hope for as a Property Managers.
+It certainly is the goal when we enter the real estate investment business as Landlords.
 So, let’s build and maintain those relationships!